 Companies need female leaders

 As a woman and an entrepreneur, I am all for female potential in leadership and management.
 It is so rewarding to see so many women all over the world growing their careers and achieving their professional goals.
-But many of them are facing major challenges in their endeavour to attain leadership positions.
+But many of them are facing major challenges in their endeavor to attain leadership positions.

 It is a fact that the vast majority of company CEOs all over the world are men.
 Do men have innate leadership qualities that women don’t share?
 Men and women are different, but no male characteristics constitute inherent leadership or management skills.
 Women cannot regard these circumstances as an obstacle to their careers as leaders.